jabrera/pvu-farm-bot/README.md

 This bot does the following:
 1. Harvest plants
 2. Remove plants (only if farming stage is cancelled and no LE to be harvested)
 3. Plant plants depending on season.
-If there are no plants/mothertree available, it would plant sunflowers.
-If there are no sunflowers, it will buy 1 for you.
-If you don't have enough LE to buy, it will just continue.
+If there are no plants/mothertree available, it would plant sunflowers if season is autumn.
 4. Water your plants
 5. Scare crows off your plants
 6. Add at most 2 pots on your plants